parrt/cs601/lectures/proxies.md

 See also [Wikipedia entry on proxies](http://en.wikipedia.org/wiki/Proxy_server).

-A tunneling server that:
+A proxy server is a tunneling server that:

-* Responds to GET protocol commands that name the full URI of the target resource:
+* Responds to GET protocol commands that name the *complete URI* of the target resource (not just the local resource name `/foo` like a regular non-proxy HTTP request):
 ``GET http://xyz.com/foo HTTP/1.0``
 * Responds to POST protocol commands, which passes the request body to the target resource:
 ``POST http://xyz.com/foo HTTP/1.1``